 Photo credit: Elsie Campbell

-I am the Lecturer in World Philosophy at University of Glasgow.
-My research brings together philosophy in the Islamic world and contemporary philosophy.
-My work draws both from history of philosophy in 8-16th century Islamic world and from contemporary philosophy of language, epistemology and metaphysics.
+During Fall 2026-Spring 2027 I will be a Visiting Fellow in Philosophy at Princeton University.
+I am the Lecturer (≈Tenured Assistant Professor) in World Philosophy at University of Glasgow.
+My research brings together philosophy in the Islamic world and contemporary philosophy by drawing both from history of philosophy in 8-16th century Islamic world and from contemporary philosophy of language, epistemology and metaphysics.
 I develop ideas in the great Islamic era with contemporary philosophical rigor.
 I also work on the nature of modality, attitudes and misleading communication.
+On my free time I am also investigating how attention-based transformers teach us about age-old philosophical questions.

 Before this I was a Postdoctoral Research Associate in Philosophy at Princeton University (as part of the wonderful PRÉCIS project).
 I obtained my Ph.D. in Philosophy at Johns Hopkins University in Spring 2024.
 I did my M.A. in Philosophy and B.A. in Translation and Interpreting Studies at Boğaziçi University in İstanbul, Turkey.
 I am originally from Havza, Samsun, a little town in northern Turkey with excellent hot springs.
 I have been a type-1 diabetic since 2002.